HaoweiFan0912/Deaths-of-Shelter-Residents-in-Toronto/README.md

 ## Statement on LLM usage
-This project utilized ChatGPT-4 to assist in completing part of the code and writing for the Paper.qmd file.
+This project utilized ChatGPT-4 to assist in completing part of the code and writing for the paper.qmd file.
 The main uses were as follows:
 1. Consulted ChatGPT-4 on how to use the ggplot2 package and obtained code.
 Although the provided code wasn't fully copied, it served as a template.
 2. Used ChatGPT for translation.
 The translations were limited to words and phrases.
 3. Asked ChatGPT for guidance on using Styler for code formatting.

-The full chat history is documented in other/llm.
+The full chat histories are documented in:
+1. other/llm/01-Graphing.txt.
+2. other/llm/02-Writing.txt.
+3. other/llm/03-Formatting.txt.